 Institutional controls (ICs) are required for sites that contain residual contamination to prevent inappropriate uses, which would pose a threat under certain exposure scenarios.
-LUCs at the Site are currently implemented including perimeter fences with security gates, routine security patrols, and construction/maintenance project reviews by SMUD environmental staff.
-The removal action includes continued implementation of LUCs to prevent contact with soil contaminants until after soil removal action cleanup goals are achieved and LUCs can be removed at Areas #1 through #8.
-LUCs would remain at Area #9 until the cleanup goals that will be established in the future RAP are established and achieved.
+Land use controls at the Site are currently implemented by SMUD as voluntary protective measures, and include perimeter fences with security gates, routine security patrols, and construction/maintenance project reviews by SMUD environmental staff.
+The removal action includes continued implementation of land use controls to prevent contact with soil contaminants until after soil removal action cleanup goals are achieved and land use controls can be removed at Areas #1 through #8.
+Land use controls would remain at Area #9 until the cleanup goals that will be established in the future RAP are established and achieved.
+There are currently no land use covenants applied to the property.

-Periodic monitoring of compliance with the LUC restrictions at the Site will be required until the removal action goals are achieved.
-Inspections and maintenance of any physical and administrative controls such as the Site perimeter fence and appropriate safety/risk management protocols will be conducted as described in the LUCs.
+Periodic monitoring of compliance with the land use control restrictions at the Site will be required until the removal action goals are achieved.
+Inspections and maintenance of any physical and administrative controls such as the Site perimeter fence and appropriate safety/risk management protocols will be conducted as described in the land use controls.